PAGSAdmin/ClarityGuard/README.md

 # ClarityGuard — a free truth quantifying tool forever ❤️
 Created by PAGS
+English only · No forks of the engine · Free forever Every single output is identical for the same story — reproducible truth, every time.
+Works in Grok, ChatGPT, Claude, Gemini — no login, no cost.
+Built by one woman who got tired of the noise.

 ### The problem
 Every day we drown in headlines, memes, and posts designed to scare, divide, or confuse us — often in under 280 characters.